 I know you’re probably waiting for a crystal clear answer and it would be so much easier if life could yell at you, “Okay, it’s time to quit now!”
 But it doesn’t.
 Only you can answer that question for yourself.

-But, here are some sure signs that you need to go ahead and stop this thing.
+But, here are some sure signs that it’s time for you to let go and stop this thing.

 1. When you are continuing just because you put so much into it.